Guide

 What's the difference between a sole trader and a limited company?

-• You and your business are legally the same entity
+• Legal status: You and your business are the same entity

-• Pay income tax and National Insurance on profits
+• Tax rates: Income tax and National Insurance on profits

 Limited company

-Sole traders and their businesses are legally the same entity.
-This means your business gains and losses are your personal losses, and if things go wrong, you could need to pay business debts or cover losses with your personal assets.
-Limited companies are separate entities to the people who own them.
-This means if you run a limited company, losses and gains belong to the company, and you have limited liability (as a director) for them.
 Setting up as a sole trader is relatively simple, and you retain all of your profits made after tax.
 So, it can be an easy way to get your business started and begin making money.
 But, a limited company offers more protection for your personal assets, should you run into financial difficulty.
-Accounting for a limited company is slightly more complex though, which can be a drawback for those who'd prefer to keep things simple.
+Accounting for a limited company is more complex, so it may not suit you if you prefer to keep things very simple.

 Registration process